Nirmala (sect): Philosophy and practices

-The Nirmala Sikhs wear ochre-colored/Bhagwa robes (or at least one item) and keep kesh (unshorn hair).
+The Nirmala Sikhs wear ochre-colored/bhagwa robes (or at least one item) and keep kesh (unshorn hair).
 They observe the same birth and death rituals as the Hindu ascetics and have an akhara (martial organisation) in Haridwar, and a number of deras in Punjab (India).
 They have been one of the procession participants in Kumbh Melas.
 They were early missionaries who traveled and spread Sikhism among the masses, thus making an important contribution to the growth of Sikhism.
 They often served as one of the mahants in Sikh temples (gurdwaras) during the 18th century.
 Nirmalas interpret the Sikh literature in Vedantic terms.
 During the Singh Sabha Movement of late 19th century and early 20th century, they were condemned by the Tat Khalsa faction of Sikhs, and cordially supported by the Sanatan Sikhs.

+Literature and scholars

+Pundit Tara Singh, a Nirmala Sikh author on Sikh theology.

+Originally an oral-based tradition, they began becoming more literary-focused in the early 19th century, with a focus on exegetical literature.
+Their works are distinguished from that of the Udasis by how they often breakdown a single phrases into separate words and give many meanings of each single word, while the Udasis tended to only give one meaning to a word or phrase.
+The Nirmalas wrote in Sanskrit, Braj, Hindi, and Punjabi.
+The Nirmala works can be divided into two types: